 There are multiple fun rides to choose from in the park.
 Here’s a short summary with pictures and videos.

-– a really cool electrical train, of course it’s not a steam engine driven caboose like the one at Tilden Park Steam Train, but it’s pretty fun and takes you out of the park into the nearby garden area.
-We had a pretty fun engine operator so the parents enjoyed the ride as much as the kids
+A really cool electrical train ride.
+Of course it’s not a steam engine driven caboose like the one at Tilden Park Steam Train, but it’s pretty fun and takes you out of the park into the nearby garden area.
+We had a pretty amusing engine operator so the parents enjoyed the ride as much as the kids

-a carousel-like ride where kids are “flown around” in circles – mostly for toddlers
+A carousel-like ride where kids are “flown around” in circles – ideal mostly for toddlers.

 Pretty fun experience for little kids – they get to pretend like they driving, the distance was very limited though

 A definite must do, it’s everything that you might expect from a carousel

 A gyrating vomit inducing ride that only a few would enjoy, but hey you’re at the park already, just do it before you eat

 Plummet down and then reach high for the sky – a fun one, only one adult is allowed on the ride

 7. Dragon Coaster